Source: Brisbane Community Profiles, Queensland Government Statistician's Office, Queensland Treasury.

 Why Invest in Fortitude Valley Commercial Property?

 Fortitude Valley stands out as a prime location for commercial property investment due to its proximity to Brisbane’s CBD, excellent public transport links, and a thriving business community.
 The area attracts a diverse mix of industries, from professional services to hospitality and technology.
-With a median annual personal income of $83,623, significantly higher than Brisbane’s median of $69,390, the local workforce has strong spending power, benefiting retail and service-based b
+With a median annual personal income of $83,623, significantly higher than Brisbane’s median of $69,390, the local workforce has strong spending power, benefiting retail and service-based businesses.

 Key Drivers of Fortitude Valley's Commercial Property Market Revitalisation